How To Care For Plants While You’re Away

 Tip 4: Maintain light + temperature

 If at all possible, leave your blinds open while you’re gone so that your plants continue to receive the light they rely on to survive.
 If that’s not feasible, ask a trusted neighbor or friend to open and shut them daily.
 A sudden change in light levels can induce dormancy or cause plants to decline.

 When it comes to temperature, don’t be tempted to turn off your thermostat while away.
 Your plants can tolerate a slight change, but aim to keep the temperature within 5°F or so of what they’re used to.
 Similar to light, sudden temperature shifts can be stressful for your plants.

 Tip 5: Ask for help!

-Ask a friend to care for your plants if you will be away for an extended period of time.
-Make sure you leave clear watering and misting instructions and walk them through your plant routine.
+If you’ll be gone more than a week or two, consider asking a friend to care for your plants.
+Make sure you leave clear watering instructions and if possible, walk them through your plant care routine before you depart.